 - Total Quantity- A- 1000, Total Quantity – B- 2000

 - Direct Material A-$5/unit.
 Direct Material B-$ 6/unit.

 - Production Overhead-$10,000.
-It is segregated into two departments’ equally, i.e. Inspecting, and Production Set up.
+It segregates into two departments equally, i.e., Inspecting and Production Set up.

-- No of the batches received for inspection = 50.
+- No. of batches received for inspection = 50.

-We are required to find out the cost per unit as per the ABC method.
+We require to find out the cost per unit as per the ABC method.

 Cost Drivers Rate for A

 Cost Drivers Overhead Rate calculates as: